jboyce1/SpyVsSpy/OperationAchilles/index.md

 student162@blue-team:~/missions/operation_achilles$ cat defend.txt

 ROLE:
-You are a newly hired sysadmin defending the network of Troy.
+You are a newly hired sysadmin defending a network of Troy besieged by the Achaeans.

 MISSION:
 Identify the most critical vulnerability or high-value target in the network.
 Recommend what must be defended first.
-Convince the CEO / Superintendent that your recommendation is specific, important, and supported by evidence.
+Convince the CEO / Superintendent that your recommendationds are specific, important, and supported by evidence.

 EXPECTED OUTPUT:
 A short executive briefing with:
-- the network map
+- the network map enumerated with relevant details
-- the most critical vulnerability or target
+- the most critical vulnerabilities or targets called out
-- why it matters
+- what actions should be taken and why it matters minimum of 2 'fixes' and max of 6 'fixes' proposed
-- what the attacker would gain
+- what damage or problems not fixing the issues would cause
-- what damage could follow
-- what defenses should be implemented first
 - evidence from the topology, device role, trust relationships, or known weaknesses in hardware / firmware / credentials